Jiefei-Wang/aws.ecx/vignettes/quick-start-guide.Rmd

 #> [1] 2
 ```
 `retry_time` determines the number of time the function will retry when network error occurs before throwing an error.
 If `print_on_error` is set to `False`, no message will be given when the network error has occurred and the package will silently resend the REST request. `network_timeout` decides how long the function will wait before it fails.
 They can be changed via the corresponding setters(e.g. `aws_set_retry_time`).
 You can also temporary alter the setting by providing the package setting as a parameter in the EC2 or ECS function.

+# Warning
+Not all AWS APIs are idempotent, especially for the functions that need to allocate resources on AWS(e.g. `ecs_start_task`).
+If you plan to use the AWS function in your package, special handle for the network issue is required for the non-idempotent API to avoid a double allocation.

 # Session info